GPS Block IIIF: Unified S-band capability compliance

 Block IIIF will be compliant with the Unified S-Band (USB) capabilities, allowing for consolidation of radio frequencies used for telemetry, tracking, and commanding of Block IIIF satellites.

 Regional military protection capability

 Regional Military Protection (RMP) is an anti-jamming technology for military GPS consumers.
 RMP involves directing a massively-amplified spot beam which only includes military GPS signals over a small geographic area.
 US/allied military GPS receivers located within the RMP spot beam's signal footprint are significantly more difficult for adversaries to jam due to the extremely-amplified signal strength in the area.

 On-orbit servicing

 GPS IIIF-03 and newer satellites (GPS III SV13+) will incorporate Lockheed-Martin's LM2100 Combat Bus.
 Satellites based on the Combat Bus are capable of hosting the "Augmentation System Port Interface" (ASPIN), an interface that allows for future on-orbit servicing and upgrade opportunities.

 Launch history

-The first GPS Block IIIF satellite is planned to launch in 2027.
-The first three launches have been contracted.
+The first GPS Block IIIF satellite is planned to launch in Q3 2028.
+SV numbers are continued from GPS III SVs.
+SVNs are consistent with previous GPS satellites.